B1aZer/b1azer.github.io/posts/front-end-grail.md

 title: Do we actually need backend?
 ---

+We always looking for grail.
+Css grail.
+Seo grail.
+And so on.

 It seems all techologies now migrated to front end.
 Or the browser.
 Soon enough we won't need operating systems.
 Everything will be availabe from the browser.
 Or probably galsses.
 Search system now understand js code and site is full written with js (css, html).